wp-plugins/wp-club-manager/readme.txt

 == Frequently Asked Questions ==

+= Is this plugin suitable for managing a league website?

+No. WP Club Manager is built to manage a single club only.

+= My sport is not supported.
+How can I add my sport?

+If your sport is not supported please [contact us](https://wpclubmanager.com/contact/) with details of your sport, including any information that may be useful, for example player stats info and player positions.
+If possible we will add it to the list of supported sports.

 = Where can I find documentation and support for the WP Club Manager plugin? =

 You can find documentation for the plugin at [WP Club Manager documentation](https://wpclubmanager.com/docs/).
 Support is available in our [Support Forum](https://wpclubmanager.com/support/)